fmerg/pymerkle/README.md

 t = merkle_tree(..., security=False, ...)
 ```

-but, as already said, this does _not_ affect hashing for any non-default combination of hash and encoding types.
+but -as already said- this does _not_ affect hashing for non-default combinations of hash and encoding types.
 Roughly speaking, security measures consist in the following:

 - Before calculating the hash of a leaf, prepend the corresponding record with the hexadecimal `/x00`